 Of course, they aren’t carbon copies of the old Standard series, but instead a modern update to a classic.
 Fender has gone above and beyond to keep what made the old basses great and improve only where necessary.

-The first improvements that I noticed were the body and neck.
+The first improvements that I noticed in the Player Series Jazz Bass were the body and neck.
 The Player series sports a modern C shape neck.
 This means the bass not only plays faster but is also much more comfortable to play.

 I usually feel like I have to press harder on thicker neck shapes like a U. This causes my hand to tire out faster while playing, but a C shape is much more comfortable and I can keep playing for longer.

 The body shape has also been redesigned slightly.
 The Player series has a slightly thicker body to help it sit more comfortably against the player's body.
 This change certainly helps because I did notice that I was adjusting the bass less while playing and it just rested more naturally against my body.

 The biggest difference, however, is in the bass’ pickups.
 The Player series uses Fender’s Alnico 5 Jazz pickups.
 These pickups capture the warmth of the bass quite nicely, but they also solve a big problem I feel some of the old Standards had.